contact97/hardware/questions/question_list.md

 * Why do you reset all flops on frame start ?
 * What are non resettable flops and where are they used ?
 * What does it mean by 14nm in synthesis ?
-* Writer a verilog code for D flop and D latch

 * What is clock gating, draw a diagram, What happens when we do the clock gating
 * In a system, sender is sending data at 60bytes/100clocks and at receiver end,  it is receiving at 6bytes/10clocks so find the min depth of fifo
 * Whats ripple carry adder ?